The causes of breast cancer aren't fully understood, making it difficult to say why one woman may develop breast cancer and another may not.

-A benign breast lump does not mean you have breast cancer, but certain types of lump may slightly increase your risk of developing it.
+A benign breast lump doesn't mean you have breast cancer, but certain types of lump may slightly increase your risk of developing it.

-Your breasts are made up of thousands of tiny glands (lobules), which produce milk.
+Your breasts are made up of thousands of tiny glands (lobules) that produce milk.
 This glandular tissue contains a higher concentration of breast cells than other breast tissue, making it denser.

 Younger women tend to have denser breasts.
 As you get older, the amount of glandular tissue in your breasts decreases and is replaced by fat, so your breasts become less dense.

 Exposure to oestrogen

-For example, if you started your periods at a young age and entered menopause at a late age, you will have been exposed to oestrogen over a longer period of time.
+For example, if you started your periods at a young age and experienced the menopause at a late age, you'll have been exposed to oestrogen over a longer period of time.

 Being overweight or obese

 This is thought to be linked to the amount of oestrogen in your body, as being overweight or obese after the menopause causes more oestrogen to be produced.

-Research shows that, for every 200 women who regularly have two alcoholic drinks a day, there are three more women with breast cancer compared with women who do not drink at all.
+Research shows that for every 200 women who regularly have two alcoholic drinks a day, there are three more women with breast cancer compared with women who don't drink at all.

-If you had radiotherapy to your chest area for Hodgkin's lymphoma when you were a child, you should have already received a written invitation from the Department of Health for a consultation with a specialist to discuss your increased risk of developing breast cancer.
+If you had radiotherapy to your chest area for Hodgkin lymphoma when you were a child, you should have already received a letter from the Department of Health inviting you for a consultation with a specialist to discuss your increased risk of developing breast cancer.

 Hormone replacement therapy (HRT)

 Both combined HRT and oestrogen-only HRT can increase your risk of developing breast cancer, although the risk is slightly higher if you take combined HRT.

-It is estimated there will be an extra 19 cases of breast cancer for every 1,000 women taking combined HRT for 10 years.
+It's estimated there will be an extra 19 cases of breast cancer for every 1,000 women taking combined HRT for 10 years.
 The risk continues to increase slightly the longer you take HRT, but returns to normal once you stop taking it.